geeknik/my-awesome-stars/topics.md

 ## openai

-- [marly-ai/marly](https://github.com/marly-ai/marly) - The Data Processor for Agents
+- [marly-ai/marly](https://github.com/marly-ai/marly) - The open-source, model-agnostic alternative to OpenAI's structured outputs for your own documents or the web.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is the world’s first real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities.
 - [katanemo/arch](https://github.com/katanemo/arch) - Arch is an intelligent prompt gateway.
 Engineered with (fast) LLMs for the secure handling, robust observability, and seamless integration of prompts with APIs - all outside business logic.
 Built by t
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.